-Obesity is associated with an increased risk of metabolic syndrome such as type 2 diabetes, 6 7 insulin resistance, dyslipidaemia and non-alcoholic fatty liver disease.
-Obesity occurs as a result of imbalance between food intake and energy expenditure leading to excessive 8 accumulation of adipose tissue.
-NAFLD is the most common liver condition and related to 9 resistance of insulin.
-Insulin resistance is associated with increase influx of lipid into the liver 10 promoting accumulation of hepatic triglyceride.
-The aim of this study is to develop an 11 12 experimental model of hepatic steatosis with lipid over accumulation.
+6 Obesity is considered to have association with an increased risk of metabolic syndrome such 7 as type 2 diabetes, insulin resistance, dyslipidaemia and non-alcoholic fatty liver disease.
+Obesity occurs as a result of imbalance between food intake and energy expenditure leading 8 9 to excessive accumulation of adipose tissue.
+NAFLD is the most common liver condition and 10 related to resistance of insulin.
+Insulin resistance is associated with increase influx of lipid into the liver promoting accumulation of hepatic triglyceride.
+The aim of this study is to 11 develop an experimental model of hepatic steatosis with lipid over accumulation and to test 12 13 the effect of PTP1B inhibitor on gluconeogenesis in the designed model.
 HepG2 cells were cultured for 24 hours in free fatty acid media (1:2 palmitic acid and oleic acid respectively).
-13 14 Intracellular lipid content and lipotoxicity were determined by oil red O staining followed by colorimetric detection.
-This experiment was accomplished by defining the experimental 15 conditions of lipid exposure that leads to significant intracellular fat accumulation in the 16 17 absence of lipotoxicity with 1 mM of free fatty acid media.
-As a result, oleic and palmitic acids could be over accumulated in HepG2 cells.
-1 mM free fatty acid media did not affect 18 the cell integrity and did not cause lipotoxicity of the cells.
-19 20
+14 Intracellular lipid content and lipotoxicity were determined by oil red O staining followed by 15 16 colorimetric detection.
+This experiment was accomplished by defining the experimental 17 conditions of lipid exposure that leads to significant intracellular fat accumulation in the absence of lipotoxicity with 1 mM of free fatty acid media.
+18